pingel-org/axle/axle-docs/src/main/tut/RoadMap.md

 See [Release Notes](/release_notes/) for the record of previously released features.

 ## 0.3.3 (May 7, 2017)
-* Scatterplot hoverOver in doc
 * `BarChart` Center hover text
 * `BarChart` Bar as link (also alter color to indicate link)
 * Case class -> table visualization

-* SVG[Matrix]
+## 0.3.4 (May 14, 2017)
+* `KMeansVisualization` / `ScatterPlot` similarity (at least DataPoints)
 * `BarChart` Variable width bars
 * Horizontal barchart
+* Configurable visualization parameters for {un,}directedGraph
+* SVG[LinearAlgebra]

 ## 0.4.0 (May 21, 2017)
+* -algorithm and -visualize should go to axle-core
-* Pull out axle-web and axle-awt (algorithm and visualize should go to axle-core)
+* -games and -languages and axle.data should go to axle-examples
-* Monix for animating visualizations
+* Replace Akka with Monix for animating visualizations
-* Remove jung dependency from axle-visualize
 * Remove Spark spoke
 * Remove Spark impacts on Functor, etc, and just use Cats versions
 * Publish Scala 2.12 artifacts